 - Visit Collegiata di Santa Maria Assunta, an early 20th-century church boasting a magnificent done.

-- Hop on a water taxi and take in the stunning views of the town from a different angle.
+- Hop on a water taxi, take a boat and admire the town from a different angle.

 - Drive the Coast Road and be amazed at the stunning scenery.